 This is available at the school from 3pm to 5.30pm and is operated by Sandra North and Kidzone.
 For further information, please visit www.kidzones.co.nz or call Sandra on 021 249 3308 or 435 3342.

 Daily attendance is required by law.
 We expect 90% attendance for all students.

 Should a child become ill during school hours either you or an approved contact will be notified.

 If your child is absent from school please phone or send a note.
 Unexplained absences after three days will result in a phone check from school.
 Frequent/regular absences and/or lateness will be followed up by a home visit from Student Attendance Services.
 If children are not at school before 9.30am or are picked up before 2.50pm they will be marked absent for ½ a day.

 Absences can be advised by text on 021 02724313 or you can phone the school office on 435 0019.

-We offer breakfast five days per week from 8.00 – 8.45am, when we have supervision.
-Parent and staff volunteers prepare the food.
+We offer breakfast five days a week from 7:45 – 8:30am.
+Parent and staff volunteers prepare the food during this time.
 We always need more helpers.
 Please inform the office if you can help.